memgraph/docs/products/memgraph/upcoming/tutorials/marvel-universe.md

 ### Introduction

 Spandex.
 Muscles.
 Big egos.
 Bad hair.
 No, we're not talking about your high school thrash metal band.
-We're talking one of the largest fictional social networks that is the Marvel Comic Universe!
+We're talking about one of the largest fictional social networks that is the Marvel Comic Universe!
 Here we'll teach you how to navigate this complex and confusing assembly of heroes and villains.
 If you've ever wanted to know who's Spider-Man's best super-buddy, or wanted to find all the